hmalik88/snaps-openrpc-generator/README.md

 - Can generate:
   - Documentation
-  - Snap Scaffold with strongly typed interfaces
+  - Snap Scaffold with strongly typed interfaces and service discovery via [rpc.discover](https://spec.open-rpc.org/#service-discovery-method)
   - Clients for accessing your snap **(Not Implemented)**

 # In a new project